 Ensuring Your Local Branch Matches Remote

-The provided scripts help to reset your local Git branch to match the remote repository's HEAD.
-The shell script begins with git fetch origin, which updates the local repository with the latest changes from the remote repository.
-Next, git reset --hard origin/master ensures that the local branch is identical to the remote branch, discarding any local changes.
-Finally, git clean -fd removes untracked files and directories from the working directory, ensuring a clean state.
+The scripts that are supplied assist in resetting your local Git branch to the HEAD of the remote repository. git fetch origin at the start of the shell script updates the local repository with the most recent modifications from the remote repository.
+After that, git reset --hard origin/master discards any local changes and makes sure the local branch is the same as the remote branch.
+To ensure a clean state, git clean -fd lastly deletes untracked files and folders from the working directory.

 #!/bin/bash